Amsterdam University Press: Areas of publishing

-AUP's stocklist currently comprises different academic disciplines, including language and literature, archaeology, management studies, cultural studies, film and media, art and art history, music and theatre studies, as well as social sciences, ranging from migration and integration to Asian studies.
+AUP's backlist comprised a number of different academic disciplines, including language and literature, archaeology, management studies, cultural studies, film and media, art and art history, music and theatre studies, as well as social sciences, ranging from migration and integration to Asian studies.
 In addition, AUP is active in educational publishing for high school and higher education, as well as popular science.

 Imprints

 Various imprints are linked to AUP.
-Vossiuspers UvA publishes the works of the University of Amsterdam’s scholars and all inaugural lectures of UvA professors.
+Vossiuspers UvA publishes the works of the University of Amsterdam's scholars and all inaugural lectures of UvA professors.
 In 2004, under the name Pallas Publications, AUP began a new service allowing authors, institutions, and organizations to have their academic publications produced, distributed, and promoted.